 Red Flag Alert Can Help Creditors Spot Signs of Trouble

 Red Flag Alert provides financial analysis of every business in the UK.
 This can help trade creditors avoid doing business with companies experiencing financial difficulties, greatly reducing the prospect of bad debt.
+Let Red Flag Alert guide you in uncertain times as we see UK businesses face a storm of uncertainty

-The red flag system can be used as a quick indicator of a company’s financial health.
+The Red Flag system can be used as a quick indicator of a company’s financial health.
 If a company is struggling financially, you will know immediately.
 Here is how Red Flag Alert can help:

 - The data is updated around 50,000 times every day from ten leading sources.